 Frances, at 17, decided to leave home to be away from her father whom she feared and lived with her divorced stepmother, Betty, and her older daughter, Norah, until she married.
 The three of them moved several times to different flats in Bristol and went on many day excursions and once on a ship to the island of Jersey off the French coast.

 When she became 18 she bought on instalments a Raleigh bicycle which she very much admired and appreciated so she could go and come from work more easily and one day in Whiteladies Road her wheel lodged in a tramway track which made her fall off an injure her left eye brow and bruise her eye.
 A chemist treated her but said a doctor should put a stitch in her eye brow.
 Her stepmother joked about it because she had landed with her mouth open by a piece of bread.
 She had a craving for cream at about this time having had a frugal upbringing and bought herself a 1/4 pint.
 When she consumed the lot it made her feel sick and her craving thereafter ceased.

-During this time she had a platonic boyfriend relationship with a relative of her sister's husband called Joe Watts who lived at Whiteleaf, Surrey, near London.
+During this period she had a platonic boyfriend relationship with a relative of her sister's husband called Joe Watts who lived at Whiteleaf, Surrey, near London.
 Joe lived with his mother and wanted to marry her.
 She often took the weekend train from Temple Meads Station to stay in a spare room at his home and his mother assumed they would become engaged.
 On one outing together she saw the Hollywood film star Myrna Loy at Windsor and said to Joe whom she had seen whereupon others heard this and a crowd gathered for autographs.

 Frances went to an interview for shorthand typists which were better paid but discovered she would need to pay them to teach her and this was out of the question on her salary.
 And she also attended another interview at Southmead Hospital with the idea of being a nurse as the prospects were superior to that of a cashier and it was a respected profession.
 Without a higher salary she could never be independent of her stepmother.
 After the sister had shown her around a ward and explained the duties that were expected of a junior nurse -- in those days life for a nurse was much harder and more unpleasantly menial -- she decided it was not a profession suited to her.